annabelflook/AxesArrows/README.md

 # AxesArrows
-Add arrowheads to the end of axes in matplotlib
+To add arrowheads to the end of axes in matplotlib.
+Commonly used in scientific diagrams but not apparently easy to find, this file encorporates the code to add arrowheads to the end of axes, adjusting the tickmarks and graph accordingly.